AY2526S1-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Student ID**: A 4-digit unique numeric identifier (0000–9999) assigned to each student when added to the system.
+* **Attendance History**: A record that shows a student's attendance history, covering up to the six most recent months before the current month.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**